 peek() method example

 Here we are trying to find out the number is prime or not.
 And in the parallel stream that we have created calling the parallel () method we trying to peek () and see the result and format it.
 And then count() it.

 limit() method example

 The limit() method allows the developer to limit the number of elements to be extracted from a stream.

-It is useful in those application where the user wishes to process only the initial elements that occur in stream.
+It is useful in that application where the user wishes to process only the initial elements that occur in the stream.